Here, history comes to life

 Immerse yourself in the secret and innovative German plans for the attack on the fort.

-Follow the guide through the maze of underground galleries to the command post and an artillery bunker.
+Follow the guide through the tunnel system to the command post and the gun room of an artillery bunker.